Honda Jazz Review & Prices

 With the ‘Sport’ mode engaged, the steering weight goes up a little and there’s more responsiveness from the throttle.
 That doesn’t change the characteristics of the Jazz much though, as it’s not the most fun to drive on a twisty road – especially when compared to a Volkswagen Polo or a Ford Fiesta.

-While the suspension is great at soaking up bumps almost everywhere, if you’re cornering and hit a sizable bump, the Jazz will skip a little.
+While the suspension is great at soaking up bumps almost everywhere, if you’re cornering and hit a sizeable bump, the Jazz will skip a little.
 That’ll show you that keeping it cool and calm like the rest of the Jazz’s character will set you right – rather than trying to hustle it down a back road.

 Space and practicality

 Honda has done a great job of making the Jazz’s cabin as practical as possible, considering its rather modest dimensions.
-Just in the front part of the cabin, there are multiple cubbies and places to store things, while the seats themselves are comfortable – trimmed in cloth and synthetic leather, with a smattering of Ultra suede in the Advance Sport model.
+Just in the front part of the cabin, there are multiple cubbies and places to store things, while the seats themselves are comfortable – trimmed in cloth and synthetic leather, with a smattering of suede in the Advance Sport model.

 You have plenty of adjustment with the seats and because there’s so much headroom above, you can jack the seat up or sit much lower depending on your preference.
 There’s angle and reach alteration for the steering column too, meaning it’s easy to get comfy.

-Storage up front is also good, as you have large door bins, cupholders in the centre console and at either end of the dashboard, a space under the central armrest and two gloveboxes on the passenger side.
+You have large door bins, cupholders in the centre console and at either end of the dashboard, a space under the central armrest and two gloveboxes on the passenger side.
 There’s also a place for your smartphone below the central touchscreen, which houses two USB chargers.

 Space in the back seats